 Stretch to Succeed (Photo Credit – Ramnath Bhat)

 Trace the roots of Ayurveda

+Yoga in India and Ayurveda go hand in hand.
 Ayurveda is another ancient Indian practice, or even a way of life, that has spread across the world.
-Most people are only familiar with its medicine or massages.
+Most people are only familiar with their medicine or massages.
 However, Ayurveda is so much more than that.
 The ayurvedic philosophy believes that each individual has a mix of three elements of nature – air, earth and fire.
 By maintaining a balance of these three, you will find inner peace.
 It is widely believed that the traditions of Ayurveda in South India hold truest to its roots.
-It is here that you will find some of the best options for a holistic programme, that will immerse you in all the benefits that Ayurveda has to offer.
+It is here that you will find some of the best options for a holistic programme.
+Programmes that will immerse you in all the benefits that Ayurveda has to offer.

-A holistic programme to help you balance your elements and find inner peace – Credit: Radha Madhava
+A holistic programme to help you balance your elements and find inner peace (Photo Credit – Angela Yuriko Smith)

 Go soul searching with Vipassana

 Looking for a spiritual trip?
 Vipassana is a Buddhist tradition that is about discovering the nature of reality.
 It’s a form of meditation and a little different from Yoga.
 Yoga is a combination of body exercise and meditation while vipassana is only meditation.